Truly Free Home Laundry Wash Review – Natural Laundry Detergent That Works!

 Pouring the Truly Free Home laundry detergent in the washing machine

-For my first load, I dove straight in and used all three products.
-I added two scoops of OxyBoost to the load, a cap full of freshly mixed laundry wash, and pretreated a couple of pieces of my daughter’s clothing with the stain stick.
+For my first load with Truly Free, I dove straight in and used all three products.
+I added two scoops of OxyBoost to the washing machine, a cap full of freshly mixed laundry wash, and pretreated a couple of pieces of my daughter’s clothing with the stain stick.

 I chose a white dress with a host of day-old food stains all over it.
 I also grabbed a pair of shorts with multiple set-in stains that have seen numerous washings without coming out.